Does Kratom Interact With DXM?

 The one significant difference is that yellow vein kratom is supposedly milder than green, which makes it a perfect choice for beginners.

 Key Takeaways: Is it Safe to Mix Kratom & DXM?

-Simply stated: if you’re taking both compounds responsibly and in proper dosages, then yes, it’s perfectly safe.
+Simply stated: if you’re taking both compounds responsibly and in proper dosages, you probably won’t experience any severe side effects.

 However, it’s not wise to take DXM as a potentiator for kratom in higher doses.
-While it certainly works for this application, you’ll significantly increase the risk of side effects in the process.
+While it certainly works for this application, you’ll significantly increase the risk of side effects.

-Mainly you just need to be aware of the inhibitory effects of kratom on the metabolization of DXM.
-In most cases, this will not be an issue, as DXM is taken occasionally when cold symptoms arise.
+Mainly you need to be aware of the inhibitory effects of kratom on the metabolization of DXM.
+This will not be an issue in most cases, as DXM is taken occasionally when cold symptoms arise.

 If, for some reason, you find yourself consuming both compounds regularly, ask your doctor about how to best manage these substances together.

 Do not ingest large amounts of DXM for recreational purposes.